WordPress Media Trash: 3 Ways to Enable It

 When Media Trash Isn’t Enough: Finding Unused Images

-While the media trash feature protects you from accidental deletions, it doesn’t help you identify which images are safe to delete in the first place.
+The media trash protects you from accidental deletions, but it doesn’t help you decide which images are safe to delete in the first place.

 Conclusion